alyssahondrade/sql-challenge/.ipynb_checkpoints/README-checkpoint.md

     - Use `DATE_TRUNC` in the `WHERE` clause to get employees hired in the given year.
     - Confirm within limits by using `ORDER BY` and checking for `ASC` (start of year) and `DESC` (end of year).
 3. Manager of each department: `department number, department name, employee number, last name, first name`.
+    - Use `dept_manager` and `INNER JOIN` the tables `departments` and `employees`.
+    - Confirm the correct number of results are returned by ensuring the rows match with `dept_manager`: 24 rows.
+4. Employee with department name and number: `dept_no, emp_no, last_name, first_name, dept_name`.
+    - Use `employees` and `INNER JOIN` the tables `departments` and `employees`.
+    - Store the result in a `VIEW` for following questions.
+    - As each employee can have multiple departments, the `VIEW` result contains: 311603 rows.
+        - Use `STRING_AGG` to get a column of department names and numbers for each employee.
+        - Use `GROUP BY` on `emp_no` to get the result for each employee.
+    - Confirm the correct number of results are returned by ensuring the rows match with `employees`: 300024 rows.
-4. Employee whose first name is `Hercules` and last name starts with `B`: `first name, last name, sex`.
+5. Employee whose first name is `Hercules` and last name starts with `B`: `first name, last name, sex`.
+    - Use an `AND` in the `WHERE` clause to refine by both constraints.
+    - Use `LIKE` to filter for the correct surname.
-5. Sales department employees: `employee number, last name, first name`.
+6. Sales department employees: `employee number, last name, first name`.
+    -
-6. Sales and Development departments: `employee number, last name, first name, department name`.
+7. Sales and Development departments: `employee number, last name, first name, department name`.
-7. Frequency counts (descending order) of all employee last names.
+8. Frequency counts (descending order) of all employee last names.

 #### Query Philosophy
+1. When building the query:
+    - Identify the tables required, and determine whether a join or subquery is necessary.
+    - Apply the constraints, returning all fields.
+    - Refine the fields to return requested only.
-Where both __JOIN__ and __SUBQUERY__ are applicable, for simplicity:
+2. Where both __JOIN__ and __SUBQUERY__ are applicable, for simplicity:
     - If multiple columns are required from multiple tables, use __JOIN__.
     - If only one column is required from a different table, use __SUBQUERY__.

 ## References
 - [1] Data Types - Date/Time Types [https://www.postgresql.org/docs/current/datatype-datetime.html](https://www.postgresql.org/docs/current/datatype-datetime.html)